What you need to know about add, drop, audit and more.

 - If the dropped class has not begun, use the standard drop and add procedures.
 They produce the same result as a section change.

-- You may use the swap function in your myMadisonCollege Classic Portal to perform a section change during the first seven days of the term.
+- You may use the swap function in your myMadisonCollege New Portal to perform a section change during the first seven days of the term.

 - After the swap period has ended, you must obtain permission and complete the Section Change Approval Form (PDF, 794) to do a section change.
 The instructor's signature for the class you are dropping is required.
 The instructor's signature for the class you are adding is required only after the Last Date to Enroll for that class has passed.

 - You may request a section change until the end of the refund period on the dropped class.
-This is the Drop-Retain Record date found in your myMadisonCollege account (Classic Portal) under Academic Calendar Deadlines.
+This is the Drop-Retain Record date found in your myMadisonCollege account (New Portal).
 To view this date, click the Classes tile, select the proper term and view each classes Enrollment Deadlines.